Skip to main content

 Why it matters

 CloudEval needs one explicit visualization source.
 In a repository with parameters, linked templates, modules, and generated outputs, the config file tells CloudEval which file starts the graph and report pipeline.
+The same config file is used for local uploads, CLI workspace uploads, and GitHub repository sync.
+For GitHub-linked projects, CloudEval reads source files from the selected repository branch/root and keeps them read-only in the app.

 Quick example